Improv Low Volume Quilting with Batiks

 When assembling this quilt top, I started in the middle.
 Just grab two blocks next to each other and sew them together.
 Then sew a couple more together and add them to your first pair.
 You now have the beginning of you top started.
 This top is assembled much like a large log cabin block.
 Starting in the center, more blocks are sewn together to create longer strips to sew along the side of the starter block.

-As each side is built up, you will not end up with even ends.
-You may choose to either trim them up to be even with the blocks, or leave them longer and incorporate them into the next row.
-I did some of both in this quilt top and each method looks great.
+As each side is built up, you will have some uneven ends.
+You may choose to either trim them up to be even with the blocks or leave them longer and incorporate them into the next row.
+I did some of both in this quilt top and both methods worked great.
+The longer strips that were carried across to other blocks tended to blend those areas together.

 Keep working and adding more strips of blocks.
 When working with asymmetrical blocks that have uneven sides, add some extra narrow strips to the outer edge.
 Then trim it to make the block square.
 This strip creates a separation in between the blocks and enhances the improvisational look of the assembled quilt top.